redbubble/finch-sangria/README.md

 If you like this, you might like other open source code from Redbubble:

-* [RB GraphQL Template](https://github.com/redbubble/rb-graphql-template) - A template for Scala HTTP GraphQL services.
+* [rb-graphql-template](https://github.com/redbubble/rb-graphql-template) - A template for Scala HTTP GraphQL services.
 * [finagle-hawk](https://github.com/redbubble/finagle-hawk) - HTTP Holder-Of-Key Authentication Scheme for Finagle.

 # Setup